petkovicm/jekyll-now/_posts/2017-9-24-GitHub-API-problem.md

 ---
 layout: post
-title: How to fix No GitHub API Authentication error in Jekyll
+title: How to fix &quot;No GitHub API Authentication&quot; error in Jekyll
 ---

 Hi there.
 I recently switched jobs, so I was busy making a transition, and also got myself a new gear (MB Pro yummy).
 I was *Windows* user for about 15 years, and actually, remember running Aladin game from *MS-DOS* prompt window.
 Now, the time has come to step on the dark side and explore possibilities of a new environment for work and personal projects.